 So, here's my take on bonding: Bottom line—It doesn't take much effort.
 It's fairly simple, straightforward, occurs naturally and is almost guaranteed to happen to every parent and every baby, every time.

 What exactly is "bonding?"
 The American Academy of Pediatrics says "The first exchanges of eye contact, sounds, and touches between the two of you are all part of a process called bonding, which helps lay the foundation for your relationship as parent and child."
-Note the words part of and process.
-These are underline that bonding isn't just one thing, one moment or one set of behaviors that everyone has to duplicate in order to do it right.
-It's a bunch of moments, over time that let your baby know you are hers/his.
+Note the words "part of" and "process."
+These underline that bonding isn't just one thing, one moment or one set of behaviors that everyone has to duplicate in order to do it right.
+It's a bunch of moments, over time that let your baby know you are hers.
 It's the process of knowing, understanding and accepting your newborn.
 It's "falling in love" with your baby.